 The little green buds on trees are back and people are starting to flash a little flesh.
 If you’re wondering how to get “offMetro” to celebrate springtime, take a gander at these 26 activities and events, ranging from cook-offs and rooftop films to tulip festivals, an Earth Day bash, and eco-friendly kites in flight.

-Brooklyn Heights | On April 28 and 29, FAD Market will return to the Brooklyn Historical Society with everything from silk-screened totes to handmade toys for kids, and locally-sourced artisanal eats.
+Brooklyn Heights | Come springtime, FAD Market will return to the Brooklyn Historical Society with everything from silk-screened totes to handmade toys for kids, and locally-sourced artisanal eats.
+Check social media for specific dates!
 Afterwards, enjoy the Historical Society’s exhibits or take a walk through beautiful Brooklyn Heights.

 Gowanus | You might not be a chimney sweep, but you will be skimming the rooftops this season with the return of Rooftop Films Summer Series which though centered in Gowanus, stretches to rooftops throughout the boroughs.

 Grand Army Plaza | On rainy days, cozy up inside the Brooklyn Public Library for events for the entire family, including themed photography exhibits, old telephone directories, woodcut prints of wild fauna based in Brooklyn, and colorful trading cards.

 Prospect Park | On a beautiful day, there’s nothing more serene than checking out the Brooklyn Botanic Garden Cherry Blossom Festival (April 27-28).
 This festival celebrates Japanese culture while promoting the beautiful display of cherry blossoms that the garden has to offer.